 This is the power given by the L G P S to enable your council or your administering authority to choose how they will apply the Scheme in respect of certain provisions.

-Under the L G P S your council or your administering authority is obliged to consider how to exercise their discretion and, In respect of some (but not all) of these discretionary provisions, to have a written policy statement on how they will apply their discretion.
+Under the L G P S your council or your administering authority is obliged to consider how to exercise their discretion.
+In respect of some of these discretionary provisions, they must have a written policy statement on how they will apply their discretion.
 They have a responsibility to act with ‘prudence and propriety’ in formulating their policies and must keep them under review.
 You may ask your council or your administering authority what their policy is in relation to a discretion.

 Eligible councillor (from 1 April 2014)